adelaidemicroscopy/adelaidemicroscopy.github.io/pages/nd2-to-ometiff.md

 raw2ometiff --version
 ```

-You should see the below output (or similar) if the package is installed correctly:
+If the package is installed correctly, you should see the below output (or similar):
 ```bash
 \path\to\raw2ometiff\bin
 Version = 0.9.4